barbenjade/my_first_repo/README.md

 ﻿# my_first_repo
- Practice project for python and React
+ Practice project for python and React.js